What's the Treatment for Dislocated Shoulder or Separated Shoulder?

 To treat either injury, you should:

 - Ice your shoulder to reduce pain and swelling.
-Do it for 20-30 minutes every three to four hours, for two to three days or longer.
+Do it for 20-30 minutes every three to four hours, for 2 to 3 days or longer.

 - Use a sling or shoulder immobilizer to prevent further injury until you get medical treatment.
 Then follow the doctor's advice about whether or not to use a sling.

 - Take anti-inflammatory painkillers.
-Non-steroidal anti-inflammatory drugs, or NSAIDS, like Advil, Aleve, or Motrin, will help with pain and swelling.
-However, these drugs may have side effects, like an increased risk of bleeding and ulcers.
-They should be used only occasionally, unless your doctor specifically says otherwise.
+Non-steroidal anti-inflammatory drugs, or NSAIDs such as ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain and swelling.
+However, these drugs may have side effects, like an increased risk of bleeding and ulcers or heart attacks and strokes.
+They should not be used for extended periods of time, unless your doctor specifically says otherwise.

 Most of the time, these treatments will do the trick.
 But in rare cases, you may need surgery.